NASA-SW-VnV/AdaStress.jl/README.md

 To effectively make use of AdaStress, you must have a **system under test (SUT)** and a simulation that allows the SUT to interact with a **semi-stochastic environment**.
 In other words, there must be variables in your simulation that are random and behave according to a modeled probability distribution.
 The system should have at least one identifiable **criterion of failure** and you should be able to specify a measure of **distance to failure** which achieves its minimum at a failure event.

 >For instance, if you are stress-testing an aircraft collision avoidance system, your simulation might involve an encounter scenario with mutiple random variables, such as pilot response, wind, and sensor noise.
-The crition of failure might be two aircraft coming within a certain distance of each other.
+The criterion of failure might be two aircraft coming within a certain distance of each other.
 The distance to failure would then be the distance between the aircraft.

 AdaStress provides two simulation interfaces, **blackbox** and **graybox**.
 Solvers may be compatible with one or both interfaces.
 - A **blackbox** simulation does not reveal its environment variables, and performs all updates internally.
 AdaStress interacts with the simulation by setting a random seed.